RedisLabs/redislabs-docs/content/kubernetes/deployment/quick-start.md

 ## Enable the Admission Controller

 The Admission Controller dynamically validates REDB resources configured by the operator.
 It is strongly recommended that you use the Admission Controller on your Redis Enterprise Cluster (REC).
+The admission controller only needs to be configured once per operator deployment.

 As part of the REC creation process, the operator stores the admission controller certificate in a Kubernetes secret called `admission-tls`.
 You may have to wait a few minutes after creating your REC to see the secret has been created.